danpom/golang/chess-tournament-register/README.md

-Chess tournement register application
+# Chess tournement register application

-Idea is to build a CRUD demo app which will initally just be used to chess players to register for a tournement
+This is CRUD demo application used to manage entrants in to a chess tournamnet.
+It's built using GoLang and SQLite with HTML/CSS for the frontend

+See setup.txt for DB setup